-- (1) The appellant must apply to the registrar to allocate a date for the hearing of the appeal within 30 days after delivery of SARS's statement of grounds of appeal under rule 32 or the appellant's reply under rule 33, as the case may be, and give notice thereof to SARS. - (2) If the appellant fails to apply for the date within the period prescribed under subrule (1), SARS must apply for a date for the hearing within 30 days after the expiry of the period prescribed under subrule (1). - (3) The registrar in his or her sole discretion may allocate a date for the hearing. - (5) The registrar must deliver to the parties a written notice of the time and place appointed for the hearing of the appeal at least 80 days before the hearing of the appeal.
+(1) The appellant must apply to the registrar to allocate a date for the hearing of the appeal within 30 days after delivery of the appellant's statement of grounds of appeal under rule 32 or SARS's reply under rule 33, as the case may be, and give notice thereof to SARS.

+(2) If the appellant fails to apply for the date within the prescribed period, SARS must apply for a date for the hearing within 30 days after the expiry of the period.

+(3) The registrar in his or her sole discretion may allocate a date for the hearing unless the parties commit to an earlier available date.

+(4) The registrar must deliver to the parties a written notice of the time and place appointed for the hearing of the appeal at least 80 days or within such shorter period as may be agreed by the parties and the registrar under rule 4(1)(d) before the hearing of the appeal.